 These healthy homemade mars bars are better than store bought and guilt-free!
-Made with easy, simple ingredients, they are also paleo, vegan, gluten free, sugar free and low carb!
+Made with easy, simple ingredients, they are also paleo, vegan, gluten free, sugar free and keto approved!

 A delicious homemade nougat, chewy caramel and coated in chocolate….but 100% healthy.

 It sounds deliciously calorific and sinful, but trust me on this- All those terms describe these healthy homemade mars bars, but given a completely healthy makeover.

 Whenever I hear the word ‘mars bar’, the first thing that comes to mind is ‘Snickers bars’ which instigates the MARS VS SNICKERS Debate.